-Cleaning is risk mitigation, and we know how important it is to you to keep your staff and students safe and healthy.
-It's not just cleaning for COVID-19: we are surrounded by different germs that can make people ill.
+Cleaning is risk mitigation, and we know how important it is to you to keep your tenants, staff, patients, and visitors safe and healthy.
+It's not just cleaning for COVID-19: as healthcare facilities well know, we are surrounded by different germs that can make people ill.
 Cleaning for health is the most effective technique to mitigate the spread of viruses, germs, and diseases.
-Whether you are preparing for or responding to a health concern, cleaning is one of the few health strategies that education facility leaders can control.
+Whether you are preparing for or responding to an exposure to any type of infectious disease or dangerous bacteria, cleaning is one of the few health strategies that medical facility leaders can control.

-When developing your cleaning strategy to protect staff and students, here are elements to consider:
+When evolving your cleaning strategy to protect your building occupants, here are elements to consider:

-- Electrostatic Spraying: proven both safe and effective against infectious disease - Chemicals: EPA-registered, hospital-grade, one-step cleaner disinfectant applied to non-porous surfaces - Personal Protective Equipment (PPE): Proper PPE worn when disinfectants are applied and a procedure to dispose of PPE properly - Exposure: Protocol for response to specific protocol response to confirmed or presumed positive COVID-19 exposure
+- Electrostatic Spraying: Proven both safe and effective against infectious disease - Chemicals: EPA-registered, hospital-grade, one-step cleaner disinfectant applied to non-porous surfaces - Personal Protective Equipment (PPE): Proper PPE worn when disinfectants are applied and a procedure to dispose of PPE properly - Exposure: Protocol for response to confirmed or presumed positive COVID-19 exposure